Tazzios/cbprofilecontent/README.md

 - show by username or emailadres
 - create own template with every field you want

+You can creat an editor button with my [Universal-buttons](https://github.com/Tazzios/Universal-buttons) plugin.

 ### Examples

 Show CB userlist with id5 in the layout default2